Cognigy/Documentation/docs/en/docs/ai/generative-ai.md

   <img class="image-center" src="{{config.site_url}}ai/images/generating-intent-sentences.png" width="90%" />
 </figure>

+## Run-Time GenAI Features

+### LLM Prompt Node

+The [LLM Prompt Node](./flow-nodes/other-nodes/llm-prompt.md) enables you to run a prompt against an LLM and either output the message or store it in the Input or Context objects.

+### GPT Conversation Node

+!!! warning
+    This Node is part of Cognigy's large-language-model research efforts and is intended solely as a preview feature.
+The GPT Conversation Node is not intended for production use.

+The [GPT Conversation Node](./flow-nodes/other-nodes/gpt-conversation.md) enables an LLM to orchestrate a complete conversation, including determinig the next best action and outputing relevant messages to the customer.

-## Rephrase bot outputs
+### Rephrase Virtual Agent outputs

-Generative AI is supported by the [Say](../ai/flow-nodes/message/say.md), [Question](../ai/flow-nodes/message/question.md), and [Optional Question](../ai/flow-nodes/message/optional-question.md) Nodes.

-To use AI-enhanced bot output rephrasing, do the following:
+To use AI-enhanced bot output rephrasing in [Say](../ai/flow-nodes/message/say.md), [Question](../ai/flow-nodes/message/question.md), and [Optional Question](../ai/flow-nodes/message/optional-question.md) Nodes, do the following:

 1. Open the existing Flow.
 2. Add one of the Nodes: Say, Question, or Optional Question.